thosgood/this-weeks-finds/markdown/201-250/week203.md

 attract kooks and the gullible - hence the term "fool's gold".
 You have to be careful about anything you read about this number.
-In particular, if you think ancient Greeks ran around in togas philosophizing about the "golden ratio" and calling it "Φ", you're wrong.
-This number was named Φ after Phidias only in 1914, in a book called *The Curves of Life* by the artist Theodore Cook.
+In particular, if you think ancient Greeks ran around in togas philosophizing about the "golden ratio" and calling it "$\phi$", you're wrong.
+This number was named $\phi$ after Phidias only in 1914, in a book called *The Curves of Life* by the artist Theodore Cook.
 And, it was Cook who first started calling 1.618... the golden ratio.
 Before him, 0.618... was called the golden ratio!
-Cook dubbed this number "\varphi", the lower-case baby brother of Φ.
+Cook dubbed this number "\varphi", the lower-case baby brother of $\phi$.

 In fact, the whole "golden" terminology can only be traced back to 1826, when it showed up in a footnote to a book by one Martin Ohm,